-The South Dakota Division of Adult Services and Aging (ASA) In-Home Services program is a non-Medicaid program that provides services for seniors and disabled adults to enable them to continue to live independently at home, rather than require nursing home care.
+The South Dakota Division of Long Term Services and Supports (LTSS) provides in-home services for seniors and disabled adults to enable them to continue to live independently at home, rather than require nursing home care.
 Services include assistance with everyday activities, such as grooming, bathing, eating, and mobility, homemaker tasks, such as grocery shopping and meal preparation, and a variety of other services.

-This program is available to individuals who are not eligible for the State Medicaid Plan or the Home and Community Based Services Waiver program.
-However, an exception exists if a particular service is offered under ASA In-Home Services that is not offered via the State Medicaid Plan.
+In-home services are available to individuals who are not eligible for the State Medicaid Plan or the Home and Community Based Services Waiver program.
+However, an exception exists if a particular service is offered under LTSS in-home services that is not offered via the State Medicaid Plan.

 There are several different eligibility criteria that must be met for program participation.

-Residency – applicants must be legal residents of New Mexico.
-The program does not have an “elimination period”, meaning one does not have to be a state resident for a certain amount of time prior to receiving assistance.
+Applicants must be legal residents of South Dakota.
+The program does not have an “elimination period,” meaning one does not have to be a state resident for a certain amount of time prior to receiving assistance.

-Each beneficiary is provided with a Care Plan that may include any of the following services.
-The maximum value for a Care Plan is $1000 / month in services.
+Each beneficiary is provided a care plan that may include any of the following services:

-To learn more about the ASA In-Home Services Program, contact the South Dakota Department of Social Services, Division of Adult Services and Aging at 605-773-3165.
-You can also contact your local Adult Services and Aging office.
+To learn more about the Division of Long Term Services & Supports’ in-home services or to apply, contact Dakota at Home, South Dakota’s Aging and Disability Resource Center, at 833-663-9673.
+One can also contact their local LTSS office.
 Click here to find the office nearest you.